UniqueCookies/Scheduling_Website/README.md

 **Run the program**:
 Go to "interface_for_database.py" file and run.
 It currently works for one small schedule.
 Need more testing!
-The run time is extremetly long.
+The run time is extremely long.
 Need to upgrade the algorithm to lower the run time

 **What is this project for**:
 K-12 principles can use this program to create their master's schedule for the school year.